Kyushu Foodie Tour 2026

 From hands-on cooking experiences and traditional fermentation workshops to castle towns and coastal views, every stop has been thoughtfully selected to highlight the essence of the region.
 Travel comfortably in a private tour bus while experiencing Kyushu’s most flavourful offerings, both on the plate and in its landscapes.

 Food is at the heart of this tour.
 Kyushu is celebrated throughout Japan for its culinary diversity, and every meal has been personally selected by our company Director, a Kyushu local and passionate foodie.
-This isn’t just a sightseeing trip, it’s a deep dive into Japanese food culture, tailored for travelers who want to eat their way through the island with intention and delight.
+Limited to just 12 participants, this tour promises a personalized, relaxed, and immersive experience.

 Itinerary Highlights